Application Guidelines - Legacy Fund

 • a local band council, local tribal council, or other local Indigenous government (First Nations, Inuit or Métis) or equivalent organization; or

-• a municipal administration or any of its agencies, boards or commissions that, for the purposes of your proposed commemoration project, demonstrate an active partnership with at least one community-based group.
+• a municipal administration or any of its agencies, boards or commissions that, for the purposes of the proposed commemoration project, must demonstrate an active partnership with at least one community-based group.

-In addition, all applicants, including the community-based groups that will partner with municipal governments, must:
+In addition, all applicants, including community-based groups partnering with a municipal administration, must:

 • have a publicly stated objective that is linked to the local community; and